DanielPAagustinho/virus2tree/README.md

 ```
 ## Downloading read samples

-To easily get read samples from SRA database, we developed the script `download_sra_reads.sh`.
+To easily get read samples from SRA database, we developed the script `v2t-sra`.
 The purpose of this script is to facilitate the download and conversion to FASTQ of SRA IDs, whether they correspond to RUN (e.g., SRR, ERR, DRR) or EXPERIMENT (e.g., SRX, ERX, DRX).

 Depending on the IDs type, the script proceeds differently: